IvanUkhov/blog/_drafts/2020-08-10-dirichlet-process.md

 $$

 Given a data set of $$n$$ observations $$\{ x_i \}_{i = 1}^n$$, a Dirichlet
-process process can be used as a prior:
+process can be used as a prior:

 $$
 \begin{align}